gradle/gradle/subprojects/docs/src/docs/release/notes.md

 enhance the build initialization.
 Feel free to check out the current plans written up in the [Gradle design docs](https://github.com/gradle/gradle/blob/master/design-docs/build-initialisation.md) and give feedback!

-### Support for JUnit @Category
+### Support for JUnit @Category (i)
-Gradle now supports JUnit categories.
+Thanks to a contribution by Uladzimir Mihura, Gradle now supports JUnit categories.
 Categories are a mechanism to label and group JUnit tests by using annotations.
 Having the following JUnit test code

     public interface FastTests { /* category marker interface */ }
     public interface SlowTests { /* category marker interface */ }